snikch/jquery.dirtyforms/README.md

                 modal: true,
                 buttons: [
                     {
-                        text: this.continueButtonText,
+                        text: this.proceedButtonText,
                         click: function () {
-							// Indicate the choice is the continue action choice.continue = true;
+							// Indicate the choice is the proceed action choice.proceed = true;
                             $(this).dialog('close');
                         }
                     },
                     {
-                        text: this.cancelButtonText,
+                        text: this.stayButtonText,
                         click: function () {
 							// We don't need to take any action here because
 							// this will fire the close event handler and
-							// commit the choice (cancel) for us automatically.
+							// commit the choice (stay) for us automatically.
                             $(this).dialog('close');
                         }
                     }